The Special Role of Toroidal Black Holes in Holography

 \section{{\textsf{2.
 AdS$_5$-Reissner-Nordstr\"om Black Holes In General}}}

 The principal reason for studying asymptotically AdS spacetimes is of course their role in gauge-gravity duality \cite{kn:casa,kn:nat,kn:bag}.
-Here, one studies a strongly-coupled field theory (which, in practice, is usually not a conformal theory) defined on a non-dynamical four-dimensional spacetime with metric $\,-\,\m{d}t^2\,+\,h_{\kappa},\,$ where $h_{\kappa}$ is a metric on a space of constant curvature $\kappa/X^2$; here $\kappa = 0,\,\pm 1$, and, when the space is compact, $X$ is the characteristic length scale of the space.
+Here, one studies a strongly-coupled field theory (which, in practice, is usually not a conformal theory) defined on a non-dynamical four-dimensional spacetime with metric $\,-\,\m{d}t^2\,+\,h^{\kappa},\,$ where $h^{\kappa}$ is a metric on a three-dimensional space of constant curvature $\kappa/X^2$; here $\kappa = 0,\,\pm 1$, and, when the space is compact (as in \cite{kn:horo1}, and as we always assume henceforth), $X$ is the characteristic length scale of the space.
 For example, when $\kappa = 1$ and the space is simply connected, the circumference of the three-sphere is $2\pi X$.
 Similarly, when $\kappa = - 1$, the injectivity radius of the relevant compact space of constant negative curvature is some multiple of $X$; and, when $\kappa = 0$ and the space is a cubic torus, then we can take $X$ to be the side length of that cube.
 (In all three cases, there are many possible choices of topology and geometry: see \cite{kn:conway} for the flat case.
-For simplicity, when three-dimensional space is compact and $\kappa = 0,$ we assume that the space is a cubic torus.)
+For simplicity, when $\kappa = 0,$ we assume that the space is a cubic torus.)